RafalPadkowski/Flask-Alchemist/README.md

 # Flask-Alchemist

-Flask extension for working with SQLAlchemy.
+Flask extension for working with SQLAlchemy and Alembic.

-It can be used as an alternative for Flask-SQLAlchemy.
+It can be used as an alternative for Flask-SQLAlchemy and Flask-Migrate.

 Instead of the scoped session tied to a thread you can instantiate database session on demand with a context manager.
 The advantage is that when the Flask application handles a request you can precisely control when the session starts and ends.